Tips for traveling to Italy for the first time, ouritalianjourney.com

 PHONES

-Here are some important phone numbers to keep handy when traveling in Italy.
+Here is an important number to keep handy when traveling in Italy.
+112 – Carabinieri (police)

 When calling the United States, dial 001+area code+ phone number.
 When we get off the plane, we head over to one of Italy’s cell companies.
 We get a basic plan for our cell phones.
 To date, we have used TIM but there are plenty of companies available.
 We actually might try a different one next time.
 We then use SKYPE for calling back in the US and WHAT’S APP (app) for texting friends and family.
 Of course, if you have an iPhone, you would have Facetime and not Skype.